tdowrick/ScouseTom/figures/freq_resp/caption.md

-\label{freqresp} Amplitude response of the ScouseTom system as recorded with the BioSemi and ActiChamp systems. *NEED ACTICHAMP DATA*
+\label{freqresp} Amplitude response of the ScouseTom system as recorded with the BioSemi and ActiChamp systems.